-First, I would invent the Jehovah’s Witnesses, which reverences the same Bible as other churches but which was born with a heavily entrenched Noninvolvment Theology against voting, or serving in the military.
+First, I would invent the Jehovah’s Witnesses, which reverences almost the same Bible as other churches but which was born with a heavily entrenched Noninvolvment Theology against voting, or serving in the military.

-But all that work still leaves a small number of the Christians most committed in their opposition to some government protected sin.
+But all that work still leaves a small number of Christians committed in their opposition to some government protected sin.
 How to neutralize them?
 Ah!
 I would invent the “Lesser of Two Evils” theology!
 Brilliant!
 I would give them all kinds of spiritual sounding logic that would relieve them of having to ever get out their Bibles in its defense!

-My goal as the Devil is be the most wicked leadership the people will tolerate.
+My goal as the Devil is the most wicked leadership the people will tolerate.
 In other words God’s goal was “the lesser of two evils”, and mine is “the greater of two evils”.
 By getting God’s people to refuse to vote for “the lesser of two evils”, they are out of the way of my voters for “the greatest of all evils”.
 Perfect!

 Oh, what fun I would have with my Noninvolvement Theologies!

-I would tell God’s light-bearers that Jesus never got involved in politics, even though 45% of Jesus’ teachings, in the book of Matthew, witnessed directly to Palestine’s politicians, “lobbying” them to change a wide variety of their laws.
-(Jesus Involved)
+I would tell God’s light-bearers that Jesus never got involved in politics, even though 45% of Jesus’ teachings, in the book of Matthew, witnessed directly to Palestine’s politicians, “lobbying” them to change a wide variety of their laws. (“Jesus never got involved in politics?!”)

 - and even though Matthew 18:19 says one of the keys to answered prayer is Christians praying for the same thing, so that our prayers are not at war with each other. “…if two of you shall agree…as touching any thing that they shall ask…” requires discussion of what those two want God to do.

-As the Devil, I would know Christians wildly differ in their vision of what government ought to do, making it impossible for God to answer their contradictory requests, which is one of the meanings of James 1:6-8.
+As the Devil, I know Christians wildly differ in their vision of what government ought to do, making it impossible for God to answer their contradictory requests, which is one of the meanings of James 1:6-8.